 - Relationship building opportunities in group therapy sessions, which benefit all program participants

 Treatment for the trauma and underlying co-occurring conditions often happens side by side.
 The goal is to help you process the event.
-You pinpoint areas of dysfunction in your thoughts and emotions that lead to unhealthy actions.
+You pinpoint areas of dysfunction in your thoughts and emotions that lead to harmful actions.
 Next, you develop coping skills to handle emotions, memories, and triggers.

 This level of care combines with holistic treatments.
 Examples include acupuncture, yoga, and meditation.
 They teach you to ground yourself before reacting.
 Doing so is invaluable when you return home.